 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to management's accounting for the acquisition, including controls over the valuation of the customer relationships and trade names.
-These procedures also included, among others, (i) testing management's process for estimating the fair value estimate of the customer relationships and trade names; (ii) evaluating the appropriateness of the income approach; (iii) testing the completeness, accuracy and relevance of the underlying data used in the estimates; and (iv) evaluating the significant assumptions related to the projected revenue growth rates, EBITDA margins, synergies, capital expenditures, customer attrition rate, and risk adjusted discount rate for the valuation of the customer relationships and the projected revenue growth rates, weighted-average terminal growth rate, risk adjusted discount rate and royalty rate for the valuation of the trade names.
-Evaluating management's assumptions related to the projected revenue growth rates, EBITDA margins, synergies, capital expenditures, and customer attrition rate for the valuation of the customer relationships and projected revenue growth rates and weighted-average terminal growth rate for the valuation of the trade names involved evaluating whether the assumptions used by management were reasonable considering (i) the past performance of the acquired businesses; (ii) the consistency with industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the Company's income approach for both the valuation of the customer relationships and trade names, the customer attrition rate and risk adjusted discount rate for the valuation of the customer relationships, and the weighted-average terminal growth rates, risk adjusted discount rate and royalty rate for the valuation of the trade names.
+These procedures also included, among others, (i) testing management's process for estimating the fair value estimate of the customer relationships and trade names; (ii) evaluating the appropriateness of the income approach; (iii) testing the completeness, accuracy and relevance of the underlying data used in the estimates; and (iv) evaluating the significant assumptions related to the projected revenue growth rates, synergies, capital expenditures, customer attrition rate, and risk adjusted discount rate for the valuation of the customer relationships and the projected revenue growth rates, weighted-average terminal growth rate, risk adjusted discount rate and royalty rate for the valuation of the trade names.
+Evaluating management's assumptions related to the projected revenue growth rates, and weighted-average terminal growth rate for the valuation of the customer relationships and projected revenue growth rates and weighted-average terminal growth rate for the valuation of the trade names involved evaluating whether the assumptions used by management were reasonable considering (i) the past performance of the acquired businesses; (ii) the consistency with industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in the evaluation of the Company's income approach for both the valuation of the customer relationships and trade names, the customer attrition rate and risk adjusted discount rate for the valuation of the customer relationships, and the weighted-average terminal growth rates, risk adjusted discount